 Growing Raspberries in Zone 3

-Grow raspberries in full sunlight in well-draining soil on a site sheltered from wind.
-Deep sandy loam that is rich in organic matter with a pH of 6.0-6.8 or slightly acidic will give the berries the best foundation.
+Grow raspberries in full sunlight in well-draining soil on a site sheltered from the wind.
+Deep, sandy loam that is rich in organic matter with a pH of 6.0-6.8 or slightly acidic will give the berries the best foundation.

-Summer bearing raspberries tolerate temperatures down to -30 when they are fully acclimated and established.
+Summer-bearing raspberries tolerate temperatures down to -30 degrees F. (-34 C.) when they are fully acclimated and established.
 These berries can become damaged by fluctuating winter temps, however.
-To shield them, plant them on a north slope.
+To shield them plant them on a north slope.

-Fall-bearing raspberries should be planted on a south slope or other protected area to promote the rapid growth of the fruiting canes and early fall fruiting.
+Fall-bearing raspberries should be planted on a south slope or another protected area to promote the rapid growth of the fruiting canes and early fall fruiting.

-Once you have planted the raspberry, cut the cane back to 8-10 inches in length.
-At this juncture, depending upon the variety of berry, you may need to provide the plant with a support such as a trellis or fence.
+Once you have planted the raspberry, cut the cane back to 8 to 10 inches (20.5-25.5 cm.) in length.
+At this juncture, depending upon the variety of berry, you may need to provide the plant with a support such as a trellis or a fence.

 Raspberries for Zone 3